Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: ABC details

 \section{ABC details}

 The ABC procedure focuses on estimating three key parameters: contact rate, recovery rate, and transmission rate, while keeping prevalence and $R_0$ fixed during calibration.
 Since the model we are simulating is fairly simple, here we use the entire simulation outcome as the target statistic.
-More details about the implementation of the algorithm can be found in \autoref{sec:abc-appendix}

 Each LFMCMC chain runs for 2,000 iterations.
 The first 1,000 are discarded as burn-in, and the posterior median of the accepted samples is used as the point estimate.

 \begin{itemize} \item \textbf{Observed data:} For each simulation, we generate a 60-day trajectory of infected counts using true parameters.
 This serves as the reference data for calibration.